Rhodiola Rosea extract

 Rhodiola may be helpful in increasing energy and

 decreasing mental fatigue.
-The objective of this study was to investigate the stimulating and
+The objective of this study was to investigate its

 during a stressful examination period.
 The study was performed as a double-blind,